2019 Annual Research Colloquium

 Colloquium Logistics and Schedule

-The Colloquium takes place July 1-31, 2015.
+The Colloquium takes place July 8-26, 2019.
+(Housing will be available beginning July 1st.)
 The daily schedule allows a balance of structured and unstructured time, including:

-The Colloquium is residential and provides fellows with room and board (vegetarian/kosher food available) and access to libraries and research facilities at Columbia University, Teachers College, Union, Auburn and Jewish Theological Seminaries.
-Participants are required to pay a $125 registration fee upon acceptance plus the cost of travel to New York City.
+The Colloquium is residential and provides fellows with room and board (vegetarian/kosher food available), round trip travel from your destination to New York, and a stipend for personal living expenses.
+Also provided is access to libraries and research facilities at Columbia University, Teachers College, Union, Auburn and Jewish Theological Seminaries.
+Participants are required to pay a $125 registration fee upon acceptance.

 Eligibility and Application